Plastic bag ban: Issues

 Two primary kinds of direct damage to wildlife are entanglement and ingestion.
 Animals can become entangled and drown.
 Plastic bags are often ingested by animals that cannot distinguish them from food.
 As a result, they clog their intestines which results in death by starvation.
 Plastic bags can block drains, trap birds and kill livestock.
 The World Wide Fund for Nature has estimated that over 100,000 whales, seals, and turtles die every year as a result of eating or being trapped by plastic bags.
 In India, an estimated number of 20 cows die per day as a result of ingesting plastic bags and having their digestive systems clogged by the bags.
 It is also very common across Africa to have sewers and drain systems clogged by bags which cause severe cases of malaria due to the increased population of mosquitoes that live on the flooded sewers.
 The term "white pollution" has been coined in China to describe the local and global effects of discarded plastic bags upon the environment.

 Lightweight plastic bags are also blown into trees and other plants and can be mistaken for food.
 Plastic bags break down by polymer degradation but not by biodegradation.
 As a result, any toxic additives they contain—including flame retardants, antimicrobials, and plasticizers—will be released into the environment.
 Many of those toxins directly affect the endocrine systems of organisms, which control almost every cell in the body.
 Research shows the average operating "lifespan" of a plastic bag to be approximately 20 years.

-Plastic bags dumped in the Pacific Ocean can end up in the Great Pacific garbage patch.
+Plastic bags dumped in the Pacific Ocean can end up in the Great Pacific Garbage Patch.
 80% of the plastic waste comes from land; the rest comes from oil platforms and ships.
 This can be eaten by marine animals, and block their breathing passages and digestive systems.
 Plastic bags not only add to the Great Pacific garbage patch, they can be washed ashore around the world.

 Methods

+The two most popular methods of phasing out lightweight plastic bags are charges and bans, but there are a number of methods which have been found effective.

+Lightweight plastic charges

-The two most popular methods of phasing out lightweight plastic bags are charges and bans.
-The charge strategy is said to have all of the same results in plastic bag reduction as a plastic bag ban, with the additional benefit of creating a new revenue source.
+Lightweight plastic charges include all taxes, levies, and fees placed on the sale of single use plastic bags to consumers.
+As of 2018, 30 countries charge consumers when they purchase lightweight carrier bags.
+The charge strategy has all the same results in plastic bag reduction as a plastic bag ban, with the additional benefit of creating a new revenue source.
 The plastic bag charge method also protects consumer choice, which the ban does not.